facebook/prophet/docs/_docs/handling_impact_of_covid-19.md

 1. Models shouldn't assume the one-off spikes at the beginning of COVID will occur again in the near term.

-2. Models should properly capture the changes in trend cause by medium-long-term changes people's activity as a result of lockdowns.
+2. Models should properly capture the changes in the underlying trend cause by medium/long-term changes people's activity as a result of lockdowns.

 3. Models should properly capture any changes in seasonality caused by changes in people's routines (work from home, less going out, etc.).

 It's unlikely that our models will be able to do all of the above.
-Furthermore, other influences like the rollout of vaccines, and repeated lockdowns caused by second/third/fourth waves, are impossible to predict.
+Furthermore, other influences like the rollout of vaccines, and repeated lockdowns caused by second/third waves, are impossible to predict.

-In this page we suggest some strategies to help _mitigate_ (not 100% solve) the impact of COVID-19 lockdowns in time series projections.
+In this page we suggest some strategies to help _mitigate_ (but not necessarily fully solve) the impact of COVID-19 lockdowns in time series projections.

-The dataset we will use to demonstrate modelling strategies is [Pedestrian Sensor data from the City of Melbourne](https://data.melbourne.vic.gov.au/Transport/Pedestrian-Counting-System-Monthly-counts-per-hour/b2ak-trbp).
+The dataset we will use to demonstrate these strategies is [Pedestrian Sensor data from the City of Melbourne](https://data.melbourne.vic.gov.au/Transport/Pedestrian-Counting-System-Monthly-counts-per-hour/b2ak-trbp).
 This data measures foot traffic from sensors in various places in the Central Business District (CBD) in Melbourne, Australia.
-For this case study, we've taken data from the sensor with the most volume (`Sensor_ID = 4, Town Hall (West)`), and aggregated the data to the daily level (the original dataset provides hourly counts).
+For this case study, we've taken data from the sensor with the most volume (`Sensor_ID = 4, Town Hall (West)`), and aggregated the data to the daily level (the original dataset provides hourly counts) from May 2009 to May 2021.
 The aggregated dataset can be found in the examples folder [here](https://github.com/facebook/prophet/tree/master/examples/example_pedestrians.csv).

 ```python